SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

 The QA team ensures the quality, reliability, and performance of Galaxy TV+ content and platform through rigorous testing and validation processes.

 ### 5.2 Interests / Objectives
-The QA team's objective is to identify and address any issues or defects in content delivery, streaming quality, and viwer experience.
+The QA team's objective is to identify and address any issues or defects in content delivery, streaming quality, and viewer experience.
 They strive to maintain high-quality standards, enhance platform reliability, and ensure customer satisfaction.

 ### 5.3 Stakeholders
 - **Beta Testers:** Early adopters and enthusiasts participating in beta testing programs to identify bugs, provide feedback, and improve overall product quality.